Inference on high-dimensional implicit dynamic models using a guided intermediate resampling filter: Theoretical results

-for a POMP model consisting of $d$ independent one dimensional processes.
-As argued earlier, the upper bound $\cone^2$ increases exponentially in $d$ in this case.
-We see that the continuously random property of the latent process transition kernels is necessary for GIRF methodology to be able to disperse the curse of too much information.
+where $x_{t_n}$ is a value of the latent process at $t_n$ from which the deterministic evolution leads to $x_{t_{n,S-1}}$ at $t_{n,S-1}$.
+Since the product of $d$ terms in the right hand side generally scales exponentially in $d$, the bound ${\cone^*}^2$ also scales exponentially.
+We see that the continuously random property of the latent process is necessary for Algorithm~\ref{alg:GIRF} to be able to scale favorably.